-There is mild faecal loading involving the caecum, ascending and proximal descending colon.
-The small and large bowel demonstrate a normal gas pattern and are of normal calibre.
+There is mild fecal loading involving the cecum, ascending and proximal descending colon.
+The small and large bowel demonstrate a normal gas pattern and are of normal caliber.
 Multiple air fluid levels are seen.
 In the context of prior small bowel obstructions this may represent early or evolving obstruction.

 The grafts were chronically occluded on external CTA.
 Luckily the redo grafts were patent.